UofM-Final-Project/Home_Gardeners_Analysis/README.md

 ### Presentation

 We are exploring options for presentation of our data.
 We will likely use JavaScript and possibly Tableau, Mapbox and Leaflet to present our data.
 The JavaScript website could be hosted on GitHub if we only utilize images but we'll need to find a different host if we want to use interactive mapbox and leaflet applications.

+## Dashboard
+#### Storyboard for Dashboard
+The purpose of the dashboard is to help users predict the last frost date based on changes in temperature, precipitation, and snowfall.
+The dashboard will consist of three different areas:
+- Overview of the Weather Map (Including layers for temperatures, precipitation, snowfall, and last frost date)
+- Trend line showing the historical pattern of frost dates for last 21 years (including trend line for temperatures, precipitation, and snowfall)
+- Correlation visual displaying the relationship or impact of temperatures/precipitation/snowfall on last frost date results (Including accuracy score, etc)
+#### Description of the Dashboard Tool(s)
+The main tool used to create the dashboard will be a combination of Flask, Tableau, Mapbox and Leaflet.
+Within Tableau we will use interactive geographical map, line charts, and correlation map to create the dashboard.
+#### Description of interactive element(s)
+By using Tableau and posting the dashboard on the Tableau public website, viewers can visit the url and interact with geographical map, trend lines and correlation visuals.
+Users will have the capability to enter various temperatures, precipitation, and snowfall numbers to predict last frost dates for each county.